 - Stressed about saving for your child's college?
 Maybe try a 529 plan!
 We'll walk you through the benefits and risks to consider: [INSERT LINK TO MODULE]

 - Don't just go off instinct when thinking about saving for college.
 Take our short lesson to discover options like 529 plans and make a more informed decision: [INSERT LINK TO MODULE]

 Paying for College

-- Will you or a family member be attending college soon?
-Find out about the different ways you can save and pay for college: [INSERT LINK TO MODULE]
+- Thinking about attending college soon?
+Find out about how you can start saving: [INSERT LINK TO MODULE]

-- Are you or someone you know preparing for college expenses?
+- Paying for college can feel overwhelming.
 Try our calculator to estimate your financial aid and out-of-pocket college costs: [INSERT LINK TO MODULE]

 We’re here to help!
-Whether you’re planning to save for college for yourself or your child, we encourage you to explore our resources to make a more informed decision about your savings plan.
+Whether you’re planning to save for college for your child or yourself, we have resources available to walk you through all the options to consider when putting together a financial plan.

 Visit the [INSTITUTION NAME] financial education center to learn about topics including: